roman-milk/roman-milk.github.io/prof-blackmailed.md

  Without any more encouragement from the student, Kerry added to her own mayhem, which seemed to make her feel vindicated.
 "He fucked me with his big cock and I couldn't hold back.
 He forced me to climax... he wouldn't stop.
 Oh gawd, he was so deep...
 I've never had anyone that deep and I didn't know what to do," Kerri said, recanting her sins to the engrossed group of students.

  A brainwave hit Sally and she decided to press the beaten teacher for more tidbits of information.
 "So have you fucked any other students," she asked?
-Report_Story #2